ethereum-optimism/community-hub/src/docs/governance/airdrop-1.md

 ::: info You can still claim your tokens

-If you are eligible to claim tokens from this airdroop and haven't claimed them yet, you can still do it at least until 1 July 2024.
+If you are eligible to claim tokens from this airdrop and haven't claimed them yet, you can still do it at least until 1 July 2024.
 [Click here to see if you have any tokens to claim](https://app.optimism.io/airdrop/check).

 :::